DevOps-Moldova/devops-moldova.github.io/initiate_in_devops.md

 - Network with like-minded peers and professionals;
 - Unlock your potential in the ever-growing tech industry;

-*Limited seats are available, so register now and be part of the DevOps revolution:* [LINK]
+*Limited seats are available, so register now and be part of the DevOps revolution: [From Zero to Hero: Navigating DevOps for Beginners](https://tekwill.md/course/navigating-devops-for-beginners/){:target="_blank"}

 If you want to stay in the loop with our community and get all the latest updates, join our [telegram channel](https://t.me/+tqp4aRgys_NjMWEy){:target="_blank"} or join to our [facebook group](https://www.facebook.com/groups/devops.md){:target="_blank"}